ricks03/TotalHost/README.md

 - Storage and viewing of race files
 - The ability to reset a dropped player's Stars! password
 - Detecting some of the common Stars! code bugs, and warning (or even correcting) for them.
+- Removing information about other players stored in the turn files.

 There are also standalone utilities (generally named stars*.pl) for resetting a password, viewing race and ship design information, extracting player messages in .X|.M files, creating movies from completed games, graphing resources, and the ability to clean some of the shared data from individual player .M files, fixing known Stars! bugs, and changing AI status.
 These are/were developed generally as precursors to functionality added to TotalHost.